 I enjoy the freedom and extensive configurability that Linux allows, I am not a huge fan of Windows (at least not

 modern versions) and especially not Mac OS.
-My prefered desktop environment is XFCE and my current distribution is
+I currently use XFCE

 pre-webextensions addons.
 I don't like my programs changing and being forced to get used to new layouts (espcially